syncfusion-content/javascript-docs/js/ReportViewer/How-To.md

 # How To

-## Add custom report item run-time component to report viewer
+## Creating a custom report item run-time component

 A custom report item allows you to add the functionality that is not natively supported in the RDL or extend the functionality of existing controls in the RDL standard.
 The run-time component allows to render the custom report item in report viewer.

->Note: You can to create a standalone report viewer application with the help of the given [Create a standalone report viewer application in web report viewer platform.](/js/reportviewer/getting-started)
+>Note: You can create a standalone report viewer application with the help of given [Getting Started Documentation.](/js/reportviewer/getting-started)

-## Creating a custom report item run-time component

 The run-time component of the custom report item is implemented using CLS-compliant language, and is called by the report processor at run-time.
 The below section provides detail to create run-time component of the bar code custom report item for report viewer.